 Address: 2 Lighthouse Road, New Haven, Connecticut

-10 Grove Street Cemetery
+12. Grove Street Cemetery

 Where to Stay in New Haven for Sightseeing

 The best place to stay in New Haven is downtown, near Yale University.
-The very compact city center is dominated by the Yale Campus, and many of the main attractions, including the Peabody Museum and the Yale Art Gallery, are located on the university grounds.
+The very compact city center is dominated by the Yale Campus, and many of the main tourist attractions, including the Peabody Museum and the Yale Art Gallery, are located on the university grounds.
 Just south of the campus are a large number of restaurants and entertainment options.
-Below are some highly-rated hotels in convenient locations:
+Below are some highly rated hotels in convenient locations:

-- Luxury Hotels: For a top-end hotel, the recently renovated Omni New Haven Hotel at Yale is a 19-story tower with luxurious rooms and fine views over the city.
-It is only one block from the historic Yale University campus.
-A modern and trendy option right on the university's Arts Campus is The Study at Yale.
-Luxuriously appointed guest rooms and stylishly decorated common areas make for an uncommon hotel experience.
+- Mid-Range Hotels: The recently renovated Omni New Haven Hotel at Yale is a 19-story tower with modern rooms and fine views over the city.
+It is only one block from the Yale University campus, and the top-floor restaurant, with views over the Green, showcases regional specialties.

-- Mid-Range Hotels: A great mid-range option is the New Haven Hotel, with well-appointed rooms and a convenient location near the train station, in an up-and-coming neighborhood.
+- Another good mid-range option is the New Haven Hotel, with well-appointed rooms and a convenient location near the train station, in an up-and-coming neighborhood.
 This hotel offers an evening reception serving appetizers and beverages.

 - In the same category, the newly renovated Courtyard New Haven at Yale, adjacent to Yale University, offers comfortable rooms featuring lovely marble and granite bathrooms.
 It has a fitness center and guest lounge.